AlessandroGiacomini/marsroverstation/README.md

 # Functions and features
 ----------------------
-+ Has been managed the case in which if the Rover arrives to a border it cannot move out the grid Plateau
++ We assume that the input position Rover is inside the Plateau dimensions given as input
-+ Assuming the input rover’s position inside the given Plateau dimensions
++ It has been managed the following case: once getting on the border if the Rover tries to move outside the border grid it is forced to remain in its current position and facing

 # Technologies used
 -----------------